On this page

 Can I use a LISA to hold a gold ETC and then switch to shares later?
 Yes.
 Holdings inside a LISA can typically be switched between investments offered by the platform at any time without CGT implications.

 Is there a LISA for people over 40?
-No. The LISA must be opened before age 40.
-Contributions can continue until age 50.
-Those over 40 who want tax-efficient gold exposure in a retirement wrapper should look at SIPPs.
+No. The LISA must be opened before age 40, with contributions continuing until age 50.
+Over-40s exploring tax-efficient gold exposure within a retirement wrapper would typically look at a SIPP instead, though suitability depends on individual circumstances — a regulated adviser can help.